List of Netherlands One Day International cricket records: Most career dismissals

 A wicket-keeper can be credited with the dismissal of a batsman in two ways, caught or stumped.
 A fair catch is taken when the ball is caught fully within the field of play without it bouncing after the ball has touched the striker's bat or glove holding the bat, Laws 5.6.2.2 and 5.6.2.3 state that the hand or the glove holding the bat shall be regarded as the ball striking or touching the bat while a stumping occurs when the wicket-keeper puts down the wicket while the batsman is out of his ground and not attempting a run.

-Netherlands' Jeroen Smits is 56th in taking most dismissals in ODIs as a designated wicket-keeper Sri Lanka's Kumar Sangakkara and Australian Adam Gilchrist lead that category.
+Netherlands' Scott Edwards is 42nd in taking most dismissals in ODIs as a designated wicket-keeper Sri Lanka's Kumar Sangakkara and Australian Adam Gilchrist lead that category.

 Most career catches

-Smits is 53rd in taking most catches in ODIs as a designated wicket-keeper, this list leader is Gilchrist, Sangakkara and South Africa's Mark Boucher.
+Edwards is 43rd in taking most catches in ODIs as a designated wicket-keeper, this list leader is Gilchrist, Sangakkara and South Africa's Mark Boucher.